Jjin

 A light structure that still builds momentum

 The goal is not to force script drills in isolation.
-It is to make Hangul easier to revisit because it shows up in useful lessons and repeatable practice.
+It is to make Hangul easier to revisit through audio pairings, useful lessons, and repeatable practice.

 1